EV Charging Cost in Nevada (2026)

 At Nevada’s average residential rate of about 14.7¢/kWh, charging a typical EV at home costs about $42 a month for 1,000 miles, roughly 4.2¢ per mile.
 A full charge of a 75 kWh battery runs about $11.03.

-Yes, Nevada is below the US average of 16.5¢/kWh, so home charging is cheaper here than in most states, and far cheaper than gas.
-A 28-mpg gas car costs about 11¢ a mile.
+Yes.
+Nevada is below the US average of 16.5¢/kWh, so home charging is cheaper here than in most states, and far cheaper than gas.
+A 28-mpg gas car costs about 11¢ a mile; charging in Nevada runs about 4.2¢.

-Public DC fast charging typically runs 40–50¢/kWh across the US, roughly three times a home rate.
+Public DC fast charging typically runs 40–50¢/kWh across the US, about 2.5 times a typical home rate.
 It is fine for road trips and expensive as a routine.
-Home charging on Nevada’s 14.7¢ rate is far cheaper.
+Home charging on Nevada’s 14.7¢ rate is the cheaper habit.

 Nevada rate: EIA residential average (2026 example value).
 EV efficiency: EPA ratings.
 Table assumes 1,000 miles/month, home charging.
 Estimates only.
 Full methodology →